Can drinking alcohol cause hair loss?

 I don’t think there could be a better advice than not to drink, or at least drink wisely.
 Keep an eye on how much and how often you drink and consume water as well.
 Have a balanced diet and nutritional supplements also, if necessary.
 It’s widely known that alcohol intake can damage liver.
 N-acetyl cysteine (NAC) is a supplement with a lot of benefits and easily available on the market.
 This is an amino acid that can be found also in foods, like chicken, cheese, seeds and more.
 It takes a big part of detoxification of the human body.
 Learn more also about alcohol units and stay in control.

-I also have my own personal experience about a family member with such problems so I really could see how harmful can alcohol be to someone’s life and overall health.
+I also have some personal experience about a family member with such problems, so I really could see how harmful can alcohol be to someone’s life and overall health.
 And when I say someone’s life, actually it’s the whole family’s life.
 That’s why I think it’s important to ask for a doctor’s advice and help as soon as possible.
-When I started to write this post I just wanted to know if alcohol could cause hair loss or not.
+When I started to write this post, I just wanted to know if alcohol could cause hair loss or not.
 Soon I knew the answer was yes.
 Nevertheless, I had to go further a bit because of the fact that it has much more negative effect than hair loss.
 Something that can actually destroy lives and make future kind of impossible or at least really difficult for some.
 It’s never too late to make a change, but we have to acknowledge sometimes that we really need some help to do that.

 Writing this post I used information from following websites: